DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-17 Journal Entry Notes.md

 #### When Entering a Room With a Journal Table
 When the player enters a room with a journal table, there should be some dialogue from Allister and/or his allies to indicate that.

-Something like "I sense a "
+Something like "I sense another journal entry nearby".
+This way, the player knows they should be looking for something.

 #### Initial Response Dialogue
 This is the text that pops up immediately after picking up the journal entry.
 It should be a short reaction from Allister or one of his allies about the entry.